-Mike Bushell is a British racing driver who currently competes in the British Touring Car Championship.
+Mike Bushell is a British racing driver who most recently competed in the British Touring Car Championship.
 He made BTCC debut in 2013, then raced a full season in 2015 and returned again in 2018.

 In the meantime, he spent the time in the Renault UK Clio Cup, winning the championship titles two times, in 2014 and 2017.

 Born in July 1989 in Tunbridge Wells in Kent, Mike Bushell started his career in karting competitions in 2004, switching to car racing in 2011.
 He raced in the UK Ford Fiesta one-make series, scoring one podium.